 Do you alternate from feeling good, then feeling bad about your relationship?
 Is it just a feeling or can you pinpoint the actual events that upset you?
 How bad are they?
 How much of these feelings is caused by your partner and how much belongs to your past?
 Once we can separate what belongs to us and what belongs to them, we can become clearer about how to deal with the relationship.

-Strategies to deal with feelings
+Strategies to Deal with Impulsive Emotions

 Avoid reacting in the heat of the moment; slow yourself down, collect your thoughts and wait until you understand your experience before saying anything.
 Pause.
 Tell your partner that you want to talk when you’re calmer.
 If you’re not sure if you’re projecting, ask them clarifying questions to check out your feelings, rather than make assumptions about their behavior based on your feelings.